Dean Petrich was born September 15, 1950 in Seattle.

 Living in the attic in Bellevue was getting

-a bit cramped, so he quit, got an apartment in Seattle, and
+a bit cramped, so he quit his job, got an apartment in Seattle, and

 worked in a portrait photography studio on Pier 70.
 Here his job